nhannq2/ngx-scully-blog/README.md

 ### Important note on post images

 Image links on Notion have expire time of one hour, you need to rebuild the blog to get new links each one hour.
-To prevent that, you need to upload post images else where like [Firebase storage](https://firebase.google.com/products/storage) or [Dropbox](https://www.dropbox.com) and then provide the links to Notion instead of upload directly on Notion.
+To prevent that, you need to upload post images else where like [Firebase storage](https://firebase.google.com/products/storage) or [Dropbox](https://www.dropbox.com) and then provide the links to Notion instead of upload directly on Notion app.

 ### Preview your blog on local